Unlocking the Power of Product Analytics: Metrics and Platforms Explained

 It offers powerful features such as support for cohort analysis and easy-to-use reporting tools.

 Mixpanel provides four main types of reports: insights, funnels, retention, and flows.
 The insights report provides detailed information about how long game sessions are, which features and pages in the game are being visited.
 The funnel report allows you to track how many users are seeing a notification and then taking a specific action, such as clicking a link or using a new feature.
-The retention shows you the D1, D5, D7 and D30 retention, and can answer the question of how many players are coming back after a week which can help you understand user engagement and retention.
-Finally, the flow report allows you to see how users are moving through your app, which can help you identify where players are starting from before they engage with a specific event or feature.

 Example image of a flow report on the Mixpanel product analytics service